JNRowe/bleeter/doc/configuration.rst

 with the configobj_ module, the documentation for which will describe some of the advanced features available within the configuration file.

+You can specify command line options in the configuration file as defaults, and optionally override them from the command line.
+To toggle disable options from the command line use their ``--no-`` prefixed versions.

 An example configuration file is below:

 .. code-block:: ini